hxlnt/go-nih/README.md

 A Go library for easier interactions with the [NIH RePORTER API](https://api.reporter.nih.gov).
 This is a working pre-release version; use at your own risk.

 ## Features
 Don't have [all 200+ NIH activity codes](https://grants.nih.gov/funding/activity-codes) memorized?
 Not sure what a parameter means or what data type it should return?
-Can't remember when field names should be passed in snake case or Pascal case?
+Can't remember how to pass field names?
 Then you might enjoy some of these features.

 - In-editor type checking and validation for complex query parameters
   <img width="800" alt="Screenshot 2025-03-28 at 4 55 44 PM" src="https://github.com/user-attachments/assets/0682270a-52ad-4bb9-aaa0-d97917e2759a" />